HTTP redirects are incredibly important in SEO & UX. When you visit a URL with a redirection, your browser automatically jumps to a new address.

 This is very useful to get feedback on where your traffic is flowing.
 For instance, if you’re redirecting to an external site, you probably can’t access their server logs.
 But Rank Math will tell you how many people clicked the link.

-You can see the redirection statistics in the last two columns of the Redirections screen:
+You can see the redirection statistics in the last three columns of the Redirections screen before Category:

 The “hits” column gives you the total number of times the redirect has been accessed since you set it up.